-New metrics, including median loan size, median interest rates, and expanded reporting on geographic distribution of loans and non-energy benefits for borrowers, are now included in quarterly reports, while energy savings are covered in biannual reports, the first of which was published in April 2022.
+New metrics, including median loan size, median interest rates, and expanded reporting on geographic distribution of loans and non-energy benefits for borrowers, are now included in quarterly reports, while energy savings are covered in biannual reports.
 To report on ethnicity and socioeconomic data, CAEATFA has instituted a post-project survey for GoGreen Home and is collecting this data on a voluntary basis from participants.